SAINT × SIMON "ONIMS"

 Onims: Blue.
 For now.
 Could change.
 Ask me again next year.

-Saint: A photo that wrecked you for a week — not because it was bad, but because it was too good.
+Saint: A photo that wrecked you for a week, beacause of how good it was.
 Do you have one?

 Onims: Rap, sometimes.
 Hyperpop, other times.